holmstead/WSAA_coursework/README.md

     +-----------------------------+

-Then went to bash console:
+Then go to bash console:

     cd deploytopythonanywhere